-It housed for a short time the orphans of this institution who could appreciate the benefits of a stay in Normandy.
+He hosted for a short time the orphans of this institution who could appreciate the benefits of a stay in Normandy.

-Today the Château de Bénéauville, is very much like it was at the 16th century, with the exception of two small pavilions of XVII and XVIII century which flank the elegant facade.
-This is also in the 17th and 18th centuries that laid out the chimneys of the second floor and some wooden paneling in the reception rooms were laid out.
+Today the Château de Bénéauville presents itself to us, almost as in the 16th century, with the exception of the two small pavilions of the XVII and XVIII century which elegantly flank the facade.
+It is also in the 17th and 18th centuries that the fireplaces of the second floor and some woodwork of the reception rooms were laid out.
 It is nowadays preceded by a wide and noble avenue of plane trees.

 "The Château de Bénéauville is a wonder.
-This work is unique, it can not be compared to any other. this is perhaps the most curious Château, the most complete, most unexpected of our Pays d'Auge. ” – (Henri Pellerin; Aout 1957 ).
+This work is unique, it can not be compared to any other. it is perhaps the most curious Castle, the most complete, the most unexpected of our Pays d'Auge. "